Trade/other name(s): Vantas

 The implant delivers histrelin to the body continuously over the course of 12 months.
 After that time, the implant should be removed and may be replaced by your doctor.

 Histrelin may briefly increase testosterone in men when first implanted.
-This causes the symptoms of prostate cancer to get worse for about a week and is called a "disease flare."
-To prevent this, most doctors give drugs that block testosterone for the first week of treatment.
+This causes the symptoms of prostate cancer to get worse for about a week and is called a disease or tumor “flare.”
+To prevent this, doctors can give drugs that block testosterone for the first week of treatment.
 These symptoms usually improve after a week or two, but sometimes extra treatment is needed: